Benjamin Chaires

-Benjamin Chaires Sr. (1786–1838) was an American planter, land owner, banker and investor in Territorial Florida, and may have been the richest man in Florida in the 1830s.
+Benjamin Chaires Sr. (1786–1838) was an American planter, land owner, banker, and investor in Territorial Florida, who may have been the richest man in Florida in the 1830s.
 He was involved in the creation of the first railroads in Florida.

 Early career

 Benjamin Chaires was born in Onslow County, North Carolina in 1786.
 He lived in Georgia before moving to Florida.
 He had married, and become a surveyor and a plantation owner by the time he was 30.

 Chaires started buying land in Florida while it was still controlled by Spain.
 He bought a one-third interest in a plantation on Amelia Island in 1818.
 He also bought land near Jacksonville and St. Augustine.